 How Much Does It Cost To Convert A Loft?

 A lot of factors determine the amount you are likely to spend when converting your loft.
 These factors include the structure of your roof, the available space, and whether major alterations are needed to complete the project.
-Prices start at around £15,000 for a room in the roof loft conversion, which is the cheapest and most straight forward option.
-The factors involving in deciding the price
+Prices start at around £15,000 for a room in the roof Loft Conversion, which is the cheapest and most straightforward option.
+The factors involved in deciding the price

 - Reinforcing the floor